1technophile/OpenMQTTGateway/docs/use/gateway.md

 ## AutoDiscovery compatible with OpenHAB (default: false)
 OpenHAB does not support the key `is_defined` in the json template, to remove it at runtime and make the auto discovery compatible you can use the following command with a retain flag.

-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"ohdiscovery":true}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"ohdisc":true}'`

 If you want the settings to be kept upon gateway restart, you can save the state by adding `"save":true` (ESP32 only).
-`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"ohdiscovery":true, "save":true}'`
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoSYS/config" -m '{"ohdisc":true, "save":true}'`

 ::: tip
 This command can also be used with other controllers that does not support the is_defined key.